If dreams were lightening, thunder were desire

 Sometimes they’d howl back.

-Now, Nicole wasn’t too sure who they were but if they were howlin’ too then maybe there were other monsters out there with hungry, guilty bellies who were sad and lonely too.
+Now, Nicole wasn’t too sure who they were but if they were howlin’ too then maybe there were other wicked things out there with hungry, guilty bellies who were sad and lonely too.
 Nicole wasn’t so sure she wanted to meet somethin’ even half as ugly as she was, but the thought that maybe there were things like her made her feel just a little bit better.
+Maybe a little bit whole and less of a half.

 Twelve years old and admitting to yourself that roadkill wasn’t all that bad.